dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

         the same string constant.
 Also the switch has a non-exhaustive error since it doesn't match the entire `String` type.

+*   **Object pattern:** An object space whose type is the object pattern's type and whose fields are the lifted fields of the object pattern.
+Positional fields in the object pattern get implicit names like `field0`, `field1`, etc.

-*   **Null-check matcher:** An object space whose type is the underlying non-nullable type of the pattern.
+*   **Null-check pattern:** An object space whose type is the non-nullable underlying type of the pattern's matched value type.
 It contains a single field, `this` that returns the same value it is called on.
 That field's space is the lifted subpattern of the null-check pattern.
 For example:

     ```dart
     Card? card;